-Commission's homelessness action plan.
+The proposed 14th and Commercial development will provide 230 permanent supportive housing units for very low- and low- income individuals experiencing homelessness in the City of San Diego who will receive assistance through the Project-Based Housing Voucher (PBV) program, who meet income criteria, and who are identified as most appropriate for permanent supportive housing through the Coordinated Entry System.
+PBV would provide rental subsidies for these units.
+The development is supported by HOUSING FIRST - SAN DIEGO, the Housing Commission's homelessness action plan.
 This action plan is rooted in the national "Housing First" model of addressing homelessness - to provide housing as quickly as possible, with supportive services as needed.
 The current phase of HOUSING FIRST - SAN DIEGO, which launched on July 1, 2017, included \$30,000,000 over three years to support the development of affordable rental housing with supportive services for individuals experiencing homelessness.

-The Housing Commission has partnered with the Regional Task Force on the Homeless to enable homeless service providers in the City of San Diego (City) to participate in a Coordinated Entry System (CES) and utilize a single regional data management repository, the Homeless Management Information System (HMIS).
+The Housing Commission has partnered with the Regional Task Force on the Homeless to enable homeless service providers in the City of San Diego (City) to participate in a Coordinated Entry System (CES), and utilize a single regional data management repository, the Homeless Management Information System (HMIS).
 Organizations serving individuals and families experiencing homelessness in the region share this single system, which enables the more efficient delivery of housing and critical services to San Diegans experiencing homelessness.
-The database allows homeless housing providers to screen individuals experiencing homelessness for the most appropriate housing options based upon who is most in need.
-The co-developers and the service provider will participate in the CES and maintain client data in the HMIS as required by the Housing Commission.
+The database allows homeless housing providers to screen individuals experiencing homelessness for the most appropriate housing options based on who is most in need.
+The co-developers and service provider will participate in the CES and maintain client data in the HMIS as required by the Housing Commission.